Do Arrests Without Conviction Show Up on Background Check or Just Convictions?

 In Wyoming, a court can order the automatic expungement of non-conviction records per Statute 7-13-1401(a).
 This applies to charges that are dismissed, where an acquittal is entered after a hearing, and if there are no other pending charges against the defendant.
 The waiting period is 180 days after the non-conviction is entered by the court.

-Do pending charges show up on a background check even in states that have automatic expungement of non-convictions?
-Pending charges are those that have not been disposed of in court; therefore, they may still appear on a background check.
+Information on whether pending charges appear on a background check is relevant, even in states with automatic expungement of non-convictions.
+Pending charges refer to those that have not been resolved in court and may therefore still be visible on a background check.

 Steps to Take if You’re Non-Conviction Arrest Appears On a Background Check